danieltikamori/learn-mock-testing-mockito-maven-java/README.md

 Observe the object behavior when using Mockito spy.

+verify() is used to verify the behavior of an object.

 ## Capturing arguments

 Captor is used to capture arguments passed to a method.